Culross Abbey

 Church Overview

 Built on the site of an earlier Celtic Christian Culdee church, founded by St Serf, a Cistercian Abbey was established in Culross in 1217 by Malcolm, 7th Earl of Fife, and dedicated to St Mary and St Serf.
-Much of the original medieval building remains, although a great deal of it is in ruins, and it is now in the care of Historic Environment Scotland.
+Much of the original medieval cruciform building remains, although a great deal of it is in ruins, and is now in the care of Historic Environment Scotland.

 Services